aklanti/owiwi/README.md

 `owiwi-tracing-opentelemetry` is a crate that provides an opinionated abstraction for initializing tracing subscriber with OpenTelemetry.

-It allows sending telemetry to any of the collector define in [`collector::Collector`].
+It allows sending telemetry to any of the collector define in [`trace::collector::Collector`].

 ## Usage